MohamedSalah9972/Student-library/README.md

 or
 https://drive.google.com/file/d/1UgxOxUzxVkVhtJUf9xj4kW9KyToE3Zim/view?usp=sharing
 ## Installation
+Follow the following steps to install and run the project
 ```bash
 1. Download the project as zip file
 2. Extract the zip file and copy student-library-master